danielmcquillen/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

    * - **Zone Alignment**
      - Controls the way that the problem aligns draggable items after learners drop them on a target zone.
-If the value is **none**, items are not aligned and they remain where learners dropped them.

    * - **Add a zone**
      - Adds a set of controls for a new zone to the **Editing** dialog box.